 Angela has taken a special interest in mentoring women throughout various transitions in their lives.
 After researching women on death row, she decided to return to her first love and write a novel, A Place I Knew Well (Putnam 2016).
 She lives in North Carolina and juggles writing in-between a husband, four children, a cat, and two goldendoodles.
 Find out more at www.angelapisel.com.

-KATE QUINN is a native of southern California.
-She attended Boston University, where she earned a Bachelor’s and Master’s degree in Classical Voice.
-A lifelong history buff, she has written four novels in the Empress of Rome Saga, and two books in the Italian Renaissance, before turning to the 20th century with The Alice Network (William Morrow/HarperCollins, 2017).
+KATE QUINN is a New York Times and USA Today bestselling author of historical fiction.
+A native of southern California, she attended Boston University where she earned a Bachelor’s and Master’s degree in Classical Voice.
+She has written four novels in the Empress of Rome Saga, and two books in the Italian Renaissance, before turning to the 20th century with The Alice Network, The Huntress, and The Rose Code.
 All have been translated into multiple languages.
-She and her husband now live in Maryland with two black dogs named Caesar and Calpurnia.
+Kate and her husband now live in San Diego with three rescue dogs.

 Critically acclaimed author of historical and paranormal romance, ALIX RICKLOFF’s family tree includes a knight who fought during the Wars of the Roses (his brass rubbing hangs in her dining room), and a soldier who sided with Charles I during the English Civil War (hence the family’s hasty emigration to America).